Torstar: Initial NordStar proposal

-NordStar Revised Proposal & Final Sale
+NordStar revised proposal and final sale

-On July 11, the NordStar bid was increased to $60-million, or 74 cents per share, with the Voting Trust and Fairfax revising their soft lock-up agreements, to hard lock-ups.
-This effectively put an end to the bidding process because the terms of the revised bid meant that "the Voting Trust and Fairfax can’t change their votes to support any other bid".
+On July 11, the NordStar bid was increased to $60 million, or 74 cents per share, with the Voting Trust and Fairfax revising their soft lock-up agreements, to hard lock-ups.
+This effectively put an end to the bidding process because the terms of the revised bid meant that "the Voting Trust and Fairfax can't change their votes to support any other bid".

 In the shareholder vote held on July 21, 99.7% of the class A shareholders favoured the NordStar offer as did 98.1% class B shareholders.
 However, only 81.9% of minority shareholders (not including the Voting Trust or Fairfax Financial) voted to accept the NordStar offer.
-On July 23, Blake, Cassels & Graydon LLP, an international corporate law firm representing Torstar, brought forth a motion on behalf of Torstar before Ontario Superior Court Justice Gilmore to approve Torstar’s plan of arrangement with respect to the acquisition of Torstar.
+On July 23, Blake, Cassels & Graydon LLP, an international corporate law firm representing Torstar, brought forth a motion on behalf of Torstar before Ontario Superior Court Justice Gilmore to approve Torstar's plan of arrangement with respect to the acquisition of Torstar.
 Grant Vingoe, chair of the Ontario Securities Commission, had previously said in a letter to Andrea Horvath that the court was the appropriate venue to challenge the proposal.
 He further said that the test to be applied by the court was whether the process leading to the arrangement was fair and reasonable.

-On July 25, the Globe and Mail published an interview with Butch Folland, a significant member of Torstar’s voting trust and the great grandson of the founder of Torstar, Joseph E. Atkinson, Torstar’s original publisher and the author of the Atkinson Principles.
-Mr. Folland is also the grandson of Harry Hindmarsh, who was President of the Star following Mr. Atkinson’s death in 1948.
+On July 25, the Globe and Mail published an interview with Butch Folland, a significant member of Torstar's voting trust and the great grandson of the founder of Torstar, Joseph E. Atkinson, Torstar's original publisher and the author of the Atkinson Principles.
+Folland is also the grandson of Harry Hindmarsh, who was President of the Star following Atkinson's death in 1948.
 His personal ties to the Toronto Star date back to age 13 when he took a job as an office boy.
 In that article.
-Mr. Folland is quoted as saying “I was really disappointed in the outcome.
-I felt that the process wasn’t really fair in the way it affected me.”
+Folland is quoted as saying, "I was really disappointed in the outcome.
+I felt that the process wasn't really fair in the way it affected me."